ChainAgnostic/namespaces/arweave/caip122.md

 ## Rationale

-On Arweave, [EIP-4361](EIP-4361) Sign-in with Arweave already exists, which was the inspiration for CAIP-122.
-This specification highlights how EIP-4361 conforms with CAIP-122.
+Arweave signatures are 512 byte arrays which are `Base64URL` encoded for transmission over HTTP.
+This specification provides the signing algorithm to use, the `type` of the signing algorithm to identify it, and a method for signature creation and verification as required by [CAIP-122](CAIP-122).

 ## Specification